Olympus PEN-F vs Sony A6500

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The PEN-F does not feature such a mic input.

-Both the PEN-F and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the PEN-F does not have a direct predecessor.
+The PEN-F is a recent model that features in the current product line-up of Olympus.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus PEN-F better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.